cbrutomeso/GitHubStarPredictor/README.md

 - The **Test R²** value was **0.6846**, which suggests that the model explains approximately 68.46% of the variance in the target variable, **Stars**.
 - Regarding feature importance, the results suggest that the **number of forks a repository plays a significant role in determining the number of stars** it will receive, with an importance value of **0.7118**.
 Other important features include the time since the last update, the number of issues, the repository's age, and whether or not it has discussions enabled.

+## Contributing

+If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
+Please ensure that your contributions align with the project's goals and follow the code style used in the project.

+##  License
+This project is licensed under the MIT License.